Perl-Evozon/PearlBee/README.md

 <h4>Installing / Updating perl modules</h4>
 <pre><blockquote>./build.sh</blockquote></pre>

+or, if cpanm is available (App::cpanminus on CPAN) run
+<pre><blockquote>cpanm --installdeps . </blockquote></pre>
+in the folder where PearlBee was checked out and the Makefile.PL is.

 <h4>Creating database</h4>
 You'll need to have installed and running either MySQL or MariaDB.
 Update the file db_patches/create_tables.sql, replacing 'username' and 'password' with the credentials you'd like the PearlBee system to use.
 Add these same credentials to the user and pass sections in config.yml.